 Lakewood has been Sutherland Shire's American sister city since 1978.
 It is part of Denver Colorado, USA, and at the foot of the Rocky Mountains.
 A student exchange program operates between Sutherland Shire and Lakewood.
 The exchange program is managed by the Sutherland Shire - Lakewood Sister City Committee.

 The first group of students went to Lakewood in 1979 and since then almost 300 Sutherland Shire students have been selected for participation in the exchange program.

 Students visiting Lakewood

-In July each year high school aged students from the Shire travel to Lakewood for a six month visit.
+In July each year, a group year 10 high school students from The Shire travel to Lakewood for a six-month visit.

 Students visiting Sutherland Shire